abap-ai/mcp/README.md

 - Sampling - considered for the future, open an issue if you have a use case that would benefit from it
 - Completions - questionable from a performance point of view with ABAP
+- Elicitation - without SSE I see no proper way to implement this
 - Roots - likely irrelevant for ABAP
 - Further notifications not relevant without SSE: Cancellation, Ping, Progress, Logging

 ## Authorization

-Implement the standard [Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) in ABAP via custom code is not feasible, we have to rely on ABAP features. \
+Implement the standard [Authorization](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization) in ABAP via custom code is not feasible, we have to rely on ABAP features. \
 An overview of likely options is outlined in [Authentication Documentation](./docs/Authentication.md).

 ## Autentication